List of FBI controversies: The Crypto Six

 In March 2021 in Keene, New Hampshire, the FBI led a raid, along with the ATF and other agencies, on the Free Talk Live studios (a libertarian radio show) against Ian Freeman (director of FTL) alleging that he operated an unlicensed money transmitting business in the form of Bitcoin ATM machines.
 The raid was conducted in the middle of the night and the joint taskforce used Bearcat armored vehicles, flashbang grenades, and destroyed security cameras and windows on Freeman's property.
 The taskforce also confiscated $180,000 in cash, boxes full of goldbacks, 101 physical Bitcoins, and other possessions of Ian Freeman.
 The homes of several other individuals were raided that night, later being referred to as "the Crypto Six."
 While the FBI's main justification for this raid was that scammers were using the Bitcoin vending machines to scam people, Ian Freeman counters saying that he frequently warned ATM users of scams and used his Bitcoin vending machines to improve the businesses in his community.

 The prosecution had originally charged Freeman with 25 felony counts, eventually dropping 17 counts as the trial went on.
 Freeman's attorney asserted that the charges against Freeman were "absolute nonsense" and described Freeman as a nonviolent man that assists people with avoiding scams rather than aiding scams.
 Freeman received public support during his trial, with overflow rooms established to accommodate his supporters and one security officer noting, "I’ve never seen the courtroom like that" when referencing the number of attendees.
 On December 23, 2022, Ian Freeman was convicted on all eight felony counts and his case is pending sentencing and appeal.
 His appeal is scheduled for April 14, 2023.

+2026 Data Breach

+In 2026, the FBI reported a possible data breach after the cybercriminal group ShinyHunters claimed to have breached the systems.
+Initial claims are that the group used a vulnerability known as zero-day vulnerability in Oracle PeopleSoft software.
+The announcement of the apparent hacking was first published by online cybersecurity and technology news publication 404 Media.
+The alleged data breach was claimed by ShinyHunters to be retribution for a public advisory from the FBI about the cybercriminal organization.
+ShinyHunters then made threats after the cybersecuity incident if the bureau does not "correct of simply REMOVE" the advisory.